 As soon as you enter Cambodia you will be faced with the same obstacle as described above, the holding pens for the Poipet Tourist International Passenger Terminal which semi-official looking people will try to herd you into.
-Here you will be told that you can get a taxi without having the hassle of going to the terminal, but it will cost you around US$80.
-“Just Say No”, as a wise man once said.
+Here you will be told that you can get a taxi without having the hassle of going to the terminal, but it will cost you around US$80 for an official taxi.
 If you want to do things officially, you could go along with the taxi guys and take the shuttle to the terminal where you will find the same taxi is only US$48 for the ride to Siem Reap.

 They know what you are looking for as no-one wanders into Poipet for a few last minute gifts for the family or for spot of leisurely sightseeing – as it’s a dump.
 Here you will be able to get a taxi for around US$30-40 without having to haggle too much, if at all.
-The vehicle will most likely be an old Camry and the driver will be a proper taxi driver.
+The vehicle will most likely be an old Camry.
 The only thing to remember is not to pay in advance.
 Agree that you will pay when you arrive at your hotel.
 The drive takes around 2 hours.

-One trick is to take you to the outskirts of the city centre and then say that < insert vaguely plausible reason here > the driver can’t take you to your hotel but his friend, a tuk-tuk driver will.
+One trick drivers have is to take you to the outskirts of the city centre and then say that because < insert vaguely plausible reason here > the driver can’t take you to your hotel but his friend, a tuk-tuk driver will.
 Just play along, take the tuk-tuk, he won’t charge you anything.
 But his aim is to find a way to make some commission from you.
 So best not to outright refuse until you get to your hotel.
 On the plus side he may well be a friendly guy and if you are going to need a tuk-tuk, it’s worth getting his card.